RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

   * The *group* of the file.
 A group who might have access to this file
   * The *world* (or others).
 Everyone else on CRSP

-.. important:: In CRSP LAB areas sharing is controlled by **group permissions**
+.. important:: In CRSP Lab areas sharing is controlled by **group permissions**
-               and by who is a member of the particular group. **The world has no privilege to read or write files in any LAB area**.
+               and by who is a member of the particular group. **The world has no privilege to read or write files in any Lab area**.

                File owners files can make files explicitly private by removing read/write group permissions.